cro-metrics-code/the-store/README.md

 1. Create a new branch from the `main` branch
 2. Add whatever platform snippets you want to test.
+3. Update the [Branch Use](#branch-use) section with the new branch's use case and any instructions that may be helpful for future ENG who may need to work with the branch.
-3. Publish your branch to GitHub which will trigger a Vercel deployment and a preview URL which you can use for your snippet testing/PoC.
+4. Commit your changes and publish your branch to GitHub which will trigger a Vercel deployment and a preview URL which you can use for your snippet testing/PoC.

 ## Project setup